AlejandroFrias/dotfiles/README.md

   * `git` - git is used to install vim/tmux plugins
   * `vim` - Using version 7.4
   * `tmux` - Using version 2.1
-  * `iterm2` (optional) - If you have iterm2 installed, you'll get my custom key mappings too!
+  * `iterm2` (optional) - If you have iterm2 installed, you'll get my custom profiles and key mappings!

 ## Sublime